 Computers break.
-If yours does, tell your teacher, and we'll get you a loaner for the day.
+If your student's breaks, they'll receive a loaner for the day. .

 IF your family bought technology insurance OR the damage was not your fault, then you're all set.
 We'll continue to give you a loaner until your computer is repaired.